 When I woke up this morning, I found Drake sitting at his laptop going through his email.
 Before I even grabbed my supplies to go shower, I told him what I saw last night.
 The entire time I spoke, he remained perfectly still and silent.
 When I finished, he sat in silence.
 I didn’t exactly know how he would react, but I surely wasn’t expecting this.
 For at least a minute, we sat without speaking a word to each other while he stared at the floor and thought.
 I was a little spooked when he finally lifted his head to look at me.

 “So, The Shape is after someone else, too.
 I guess we’re not alone in this situation anymore.
 Just make sure that you keep an eye on him.
 God only knows what a man like him is capable of.”

 Without speaking another word, he stood up and left our room.
 I didn’t really know what to make of his statement.
-I wanted to ask him some questions on what he meant by that, but he didn’t give me the chance.
-I came to the conclusion that I would talk to him out at the expedition site, and left our room to go get breakfast.
+I came to the conclusion that I would talk to him more out at the expedition site and left our room to go get breakfast.

 When I walked into the den, I was greeted with the sight of Roger and David sitting at the table eating breakfast and inserting data into their laptops.
 They both paused and looked up from their work to give me a smile and a quick wave good morning.
 I returned their gesture with a forced smile, doing my best to not show my fear.

-I wasn’t simply shocked, but absolutely terrified that Roger had returned to normal.
+I wasn’t simply shocked but mortified that Roger had returned to normal.
 After the incident last night, I was expecting him to lock himself in his room all day.
 Yet, here he was.
-He was fully functioning and treating this morning as if nothing had happened a few hours ago.
-I was tempted to pull him aside and have a talk, but decided against it.
+He was fully functioning and treating this morning as if nothing had happened a few hours prior.
+I was tempted to pull him aside and have a talk but decided against it.
 I would have to talk to him when he was alone and no one else was around to have any suspicion.

 I ate my breakfast with the two of them, making light conversation between bites of cereal.
 By the time I finished and rinsed out my bowl in the sink, David had gone back to their room to grab some supplies.
 I tried to take advantage of the situation and talk to Roger alone.
 Just as I pulled back a chair to have a seat, I heard my boss call that it was time for the expedition team to depart.
 I swore at him under my breath and went back to my room to retrieve my backpack.

 Drake and I spent the day at our table in the mobile building at the expedition site.
 He had to go fix an occasional software problem, and I had to repair a pneumatic line on the ROV.
 The rest of the time that we weren’t occupied with work, we discussed how to confront Roger about the previous night.
-Although we both started with ideas of building up to confronting him it, we decided against it.
-When we considered what we were dealing with, we decided it was best the flat out ask him about it.
+Although we both started with ideas of building up to a confrontation with him, we decided against it.
+When we considered what we were dealing with, we decided it was best to flat out ask him about it.

 We ended up staying about an hour later than we usually did.
 The team working the controls had been delayed and wanted to finish up the day’s assigned work now instead of making it up by leaving earlier tomorrow morning.
 By the time everyone piled into the snow crawlers to return to base camp, the sun had completely set.
 We traveled back under the guidance of bright fog lights bolted to the top of the vehicles.
 Even with the massive amount of light that they gave off, we still found it difficult to see through the heavy snowfall.